 “We’ve been working on this for 20 years,” said Sausen.
 “Many people told us it couldn’t be done.”
 He attributes the success to persistence and to the support of local politicians who got on board and embraced the project.
 He adds that when Parks & Trails Council endorsed the project in 2015 it gave them a boost and momentum grew.

-Next, advocates want to connect the two separate trail portions.
-The western portion runs for four miles between Chisago City and Center City
+Next, advocates want to connect the two separate trail segments.
+The western segment runs for four miles between Chisago City and Center City.